 figure.” to distinguish it from other IDs.

-Figures can be referenced from text, although it is not necessary for the first image in the overview.
+Figures can be referenced from text, although it isn’t necessary for the first image in the overview.

 The development toolchain is illustrated in <<figure.mychapter.mysection.toolchain>>. [[figure.mychapter.mysection.toolchain]] .Development Toolchain and Process image::../img/toolchain-lo.png